Adventure·Halls of Origination, Uldum·Reverent

 Temple Guardian Anhuur waited on a raised dais, twin serpents at his feet, eyes that caught the light and gave it back changed.
 He spoke once in the language of the pillars, named them intruders, and gave them no second chance.

 The serpents struck first.
 Mei Lin braced behind her shield and the first coil rang against the rim like a bell struck wrong.
-Lightning forked from her free hand into the second snake's jaw.
-The warrior closed on Anhuur, the priestess threw a barrier across them.
+A Lightning Bolt from her free hand forked into the second snake's jaw and pinned it writhing against the dais.
+The warrior closed on the guardian.
+The priestess threw a barrier across all of them.

-The guardian's chest opened with light.
-A pillar of pale gold, holy, patient, reknitting his wounds faster than they could open new ones.
-She felt the structure of it from across the chamber.
-He had been built to mend, and the room let him mend.
-The two stone levers at the chamber's edges were the answer.
-Both came down.
-The light snuffed like a wick, and he fell with the dignity of something that had done its job for ten thousand years.
+Then Anhuur's chest opened with light.
+A pillar of pale gold rose out of him to the ceiling, holy, patient, reknitting his wounds faster than they could open.
+She felt the shape of it across the chamber.
+He had been built to mend, and the room was letting him mend.

 The priestess looked up at the ceiling and made a small gesture, somewhere between a prayer and an apology.
 Mei Lin understood it.